FabioVergani/js-CssSelectorSpecificity/README.md

 Concatenating the four numbers a-b-c-d (in a number system with a large base) gives the specificity.

+The negation pseudo-class, :not(X), is a functional notation taking a simple selector (excluding the negation pseudo-class itself) as an argument.
+It represents an element that is not represented by its argument.

+Negations may not be nested; :not(:not(...)) is invalid.
+Note also that since pseudo-elements are not simple selectors, they are not a valid argument to :not().

 Some examples:

  *             {}  /* a=0 b=0 c=0 d=0 -> specificity = 0,0,0,0 */